-Before we discuss the best way to convey the message to the reviewers, it is important to understand three key points about the review process:
+Before we discuss the best way to convey the message to the reviewers, it is important to understand several key points about the review process:

 - The reviewers are limited in time when reviewing your application.
 It is reasonable to assume that they have more than one proposal to evaluate on the same day (it may even be 2-6 proposals per day).
 Generally – their motivation is to complete their proposal review tasks as soon as possible.

 - The reviewers may not actually read your entire proposal text.
 Given the time constraints, reviewers typically do not read everything.
-They read what they have to in order to complete their evaluation task.
+They read what they have to in order to complete their evaluation task and look for answers in specific places in the proposal (which means knowing where to provide information is crucial).
 This brings us to the final point…

 - During the review process, the reviewers receive a list of pre-defined questions to answer in an electronic form.
 They are required to provide a mark per question and a short feedback text.
 This means they may be satisfied by looking for specific answers to the specific questions in specific places in your application.

 Understanding the above constraints during the review process, our goal becomes very clear.
 We must make it as easy as possible for the reviewers to find answers to their questions in the text without spending too much time reading the entire proposal.